aeternity/ae_mdw/docs/architecture.md

 application running alongside the AE node, via [](https://github.com/aeternity/ae_plugin).

-The extension of this decision is using the same database as AE node does - Mnesia.
+The extension of this decision is using the same database as AE node does (RocksDB).

 The benefits of these decisions were: